 Celebrating rural women’s access to media and information

-Women must much more participate in the media both as content producers as well as active consumers, says UNESCO on the occasion of the annual Women Make the News initiative celebrated every year at International Women’s Day (8 March).
+Women participation should increase in the media both as content producers and as active consumers, says UNESCO on the occasion of the annual Women Make the News initiative celebrated every year at International Women’s Day (8 March).

 The station has been operating since August 2011, airing news and educational programmes for example on health and women’s rights.
 Radio Nari Aawaaj has also created solidarity among the women and given them a platform to share their joys and sorrows, regardless of caste or social background.
 The entertaining and educational programmes also make long working days more bearable.

-UNESCO invites editors-in-chief of Nepali newspapers as well as radio and television channels to join this initiative, and to produce special programmes on rural women’s access to media and other information.
-We also invite editors-in-chief to entrust women journalists and reporters with editorial responsibility for the newsroom for a limited period over the duration of the Women Make the News campaign.
+UNESCO invites editors-in-chief of Nepali newspapers, as well as radio and television channels, to join this initiative, and to produce special programmes on rural women’s access to media and other information.
+Editors-in-chief are also invited to entrust women journalists and reporters with editorial responsibility for the newsroom over the duration of the Women Make the News campaign.

-More information on Women Make the News initiative: http://www.unesco.org/new/en/communication-and-information/crosscutting-priorities/gender/women-make-the-news/
+More information about the initiative is available on the Women Make the News website.

 <- Back to: UNESCO Office in Kathmandu